pawankulkarni13/JavaBasics/readme/OOPS.md

 The term “inheritance” means “receiving some quality or behavior from a parent to an offspring.”
 In object-oriented programming, inheritance is the mechanism by which an object or class (referred to as a child) is created using the definition of another object or class (referred to as a parent).
 Inheritance not only helps to keep the implementation simpler but also helps to facilitate code reuse.

+Why multiple inheritance not supported in Java?

+When a class inherit from two or more classes, there is a chance two methods with same signature exist in both the super classes.
+So compiler will face ambiguity situation on choosing between the two method implementation.
+So in Java, multiple inheritance is not supported by default.

+    class A {

+    }

+    class B {

+    }

+    class C extends A,B {

+    // Error not possible

+    }

+How multiple inheritance indirectly achieved in Java?
+In Java, multiple inheritance is indirectly implemented using Interface.
+So a class can implement more than one interface at time.

+If two interfaces have methods with same signature, Java will take the implementation given in the class for both the interface methods.

 ### Abstraction
 Abstraction is the method of hiding unnecessary details from the necessary ones.
 It is one of the main features of OOPs.
 For example, consider a car.
 You only need to know how to run a car, and not how the wires are connected inside it.
 This is obtained using Abstraction.